johnnywang1994/vue-banque/README.md

 > this feature is opened by default, you can change settings in `options` by setting `autoToRef` with `boolean` type value.

+> be aware that if you turn the `autoToRef` with `false`, there might cause some typescript types warning on `Ref` type.

 ### Access for states